microsoft/STRIDES/subscription provisioning/README.md

 # STRIDES Subscription Provisioning Process

 **All** Azure Subscriptions within a STRIDES enrollment must first be approved by the NIH.
-This includes net-new subscriptions, as well as existing subscriptions that are candidates to be migrated from a non-STRIDES enrollments into a STRIDES enrollment.
+This includes net-new subscriptions, administrative subscriptions, and existing subscriptions that are candidates to be migrated from a non-STRIDES enrollments into a STRIDES enrollment.

 The subscription process to seek approval is as follows: